 Quick, Versatile Tofu Veggie Stir Fry with Teriyaki Sauce

 Simple tofu dishes are a favorite method of introducing more plant-based protein into my diet.
-I’ve already shared recipes for crispy air-fried tofu and sautéed garlic ginger tofu.
+I’ve already shared recipes for fish sticks with tofu and easy buffalo tofu.
 Now, it’s the turn of this simple, delicious, and versatile teriyaki tofu stir fry!

 Teriyaki sauce is sticky, sweet, tangy, and perfect for pairing with tofu and mixed vegetables to make a moreish easy tofu stir fry.
 Plus, the recipe is laughably simple.
 Just drain and chop the tofu and veggies, sauté them, add the pre-made teriyaki sauce (to save even more time and effort), and voila!